SnowBroScott/possibly-a-hero-canonical/decision-log.md

 Combat function: the only thing that matches the Speedster's speed.
 Aerial, fast, precision targeting.
 Keeps up.
 That's the whole point.

+SUPERSESSION NOTE (June 15, 2026): The S.G.T. combat description in this entry ("aerial, fast, precision targeting — keeps up") is SUPERSEDED by the June 15, 2026 S.G.T. complete model.
+Canonical S.G.T. is an evasive mockery-tank (Tank role: draws aggro and slips fire, NOT a durability tank), mobile but not a zoomer — repositions, circles, prowls.
+The "aerial/fast/keeps-up" framing is retired.
+See the June 15 S.G.T. entry for the authoritative spec.

 Name origin: kept its military designation.
 Can't go back to a full callsign.
 Not ready to be anything else yet.
 S.G.T. is the identity crisis expressed in three letters.
 The acronym